ra1028/VueFlux/README.md

 ```

 ### Mutations
-This is the protocol that represents proxy for `commit` function that to be mutate the state.
+This is the protocol that represents `commit` function that mutate the state.

-Be able to change the fileprivate property of State by implementing it in the same file.
+Be able to change the fileprivate properties of the state by implementing it in the same file.

-The only way to actually change `State` in a `Store` is by committing a `Action` through `Mutations`.
+The only way to actually change `State` in a `Store` is committing an `Action` via `Mutations`.

-Changes of `State` are must be `synchronous`.
+Changes of `State` must be done `synchronously`.

 ```swift
 struct CounterMutations: Mutations {